This is what Bristol’s Colston Hall is called now

 23 September 2020, 10:06 | Updated: 23 September 2020, 10:07

-Bristol’s flagship concert venue will no longer share its name with a slave trader, following last weekend’s anti-racism protests which saw Edward Colston’s statue thrown into the harbour.
+Bristol’s flagship concert venue no longer shares its name with a slave trader, in the wake of Black Lives Matter protests.

 In 2017, initial plans were announced to change the name by spring 2020 as Chief Exec Louise Mitchell described the Colston name as “a toxic brand”, but actions were delayed due to the coronavirus outbreak.